MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Allfiles/Demo/Instructions/00-setup.md

 1. Sign in to the virtual machine environment using the Student account.

 1. Open Microsoft Edge, then navigate to <https://powerbi.com> and sign in using the instructor account.
-    > **Tip**: If prompted to change the password, be sure to record it in the D:\PL300\Demo\Setup\MySettings.txt file.
+    > **Tip**: If prompted to change the password, be sure to record it in the D:\Allfiles\Demo\Setup\MySettings.txt file.

 1. In the Power BI service, accept the Power BI Pro trial.

 ## First demo setup

-1. Create a workspace and use the D:\PL300\Demo\Resources\Icon-Star.jpg image as its icon.
+1. Create a workspace and use the D:\Allfiles\Demo\Resources\Icon-Star.jpg image as its icon.

-1. Open the D:\PL300\Demo\Setup\Sales Analysis.pbix file in Power BI Desktop.
+1. Open the D:\Allfiles\Demo\Setup\Sales Analysis.pbix file in Power BI Desktop.

 1. In Power BI Desktop, sign in by using the instructor account.